JonnyBeoulve/Flight/README.md

 * SCSS

 ## Notes
+I am currently building Flight Architect, a React-based tours builder for this website that will allow users to customize their package prior to launch.

-This is an in-development project.
+Also note that this is an in-development project.
 Below are some of the upcoming additions:

-* Responsive styling
 * Add animations to Tours section along with pricing information
 * Completed footer
 * Navigation